irislib/faq/README.md

 ### Relays
 The relays Iris uses can change over time since they reflect the content you're viewing.

+You can add, remove and disable (and enable with ☑) relays.
+By saving publicly the current relay list is published and you can use it on other clients.

+Iris account has usually between 8-13 active relays and runs smoothly.

 ### Relay requests
 Iris asks for 1000 latest events from known users initially.
 Some relays don't like the large authors filter (100-2000).
 Then it subscribes to all upcoming messages but discards those that are from unknown authors.
 When you open someone's profile, all their events are queried.